kontena/kontena/docs/references/kontena-yml.md

 # Kontena.yml reference

 Kontena.yml is a file in [YAML](http://yaml.org) format that defines a [Kontena application](../using-kontena/applications.md) with one or more [services]((../using-kontena/services.md)).
-It uses the same syntax and keys as [Docker Compose file](https://docs.docker.com/compose/compose-file/), however not all keys are supported.
+It uses the same syntax and keys as a [Docker Compose file](https://docs.docker.com/compose/compose-file/).
+However, not all Docker Compose keys are supported in Kontena.
 The default name for this file is kontena.yml, although other filenames are supported.

-Each key defined in kontena.yml will create a service with that name prefixed with project name.
+Each key defined in kontena.yml will create a service with that name prefixed with the project name.
 The image key is mandatory.
 Other keys are optional.

-You can use environment variables in configuration values with a Bash-like ${VARIABLE} syntax - see [variable substitution](#variable-substitution) for full details.
+You can use environment variables in configuration values with a bash-like ${VARIABLE} syntax.
+See [variable substitution](#variable-substitution) for full details.

 ## Service configuration reference
-> **Note:** Kontena supports both Docker Compose file versions respectively.
-See more details about versioning on [Docker Compose documentation](https://docs.docker.com/compose/compose-file/#versioning)
+> **Note:** Kontena supports both Docker Compose file versions 1 and 2.
+For more details about Docker Compose versioning, see the [Docker Compose documentation](https://docs.docker.com/compose/compose-file/#versioning)

 ### Kontena specific keys